 - Select Hide Order.

 - Confirm your choice.

 This removes that order from the default order history view.
 It doesn’t remove it altogether.
 You will still be able to view or re-order using the archived one by selecting the very helpful ‘View Hidden Orders’.
-Fortunately, it isn’t as obvious as the usual order history screen.
+Fortunately, even though you can see this button, it isn’t as obvious as the usual order history screen.

 Should you need to, you can Unhide Order by finding an order in View Hidden Orders and selecting ‘Unhide Order’ on the right.

 How to buy gifts without being found out

 With most of our shopping now happening online, there is a trail of electronic evidence that follows our every purchase.
 Where we once could use cash to buy a product and then either hide or trash the receipt, we now have a record on our credit card statement, an email confirmation, email statement and an account statement with the retailer.
 So while shopping may have gotten easier and more convenient, hiding your Amazon orders, and your overspending, hasn’t!

 If you want to keep the mystery alive and your gifts secret, there are still options to hide that gift order for your significant other.

 Cash is still legal tender and still used pretty much everywhere.
 Nothing is stopping you from going to a brick and mortar store and buying a gift.
 You can hide the receipt, have the present gift wrapped or wrap it yourself and hide the gift until it is time.
 There is no trace and no record of what has happened.
 As long as you have a good hiding place for the gift, you’re home free!